AlvinManojAlex/Money-Monitor/README.md

 3. Line chart for overall monthly spending trend.

-Categories include:- Utilities, Grocery, Rent, Food and Travel.
+Categories include:- Utilities, Grocery, Housing-related, Food and Travel.

 The expense is not currency specific, i.e., there is no provision to choose amount spent in different currencies.